rtgodwin/rtgodwin.github.io/_docs/7010outline.md

 | Midterm Exam<br>(October 21) 	| 35%    	 | 30%      | 20%      |
 | Final Exam                   	| 55%    	 | 55%      | 65%      |

-I will calculate the weight under A-C, then use the maximum.
+I will calculate marks under A-C, then use the maximum.

 ### Assignments